LucasLaurens/cli-json-formatter/README.md

 # cli-json-formatter
-Small command to transform strings into json format.
+Small command to transform String into Json format.
 This is a small project to test the Go language.